 What Is The History Of The Snake Diet?

-It was developed by a self-proclaimed fasting coach named Cole Robinson who has no credentials of any kind.
-That part in and of itself doesn’t bother us, there are plenty of people who are geniuses who even dropped out of school.
+It was developed by a self-proclaimed fasting coach named Cole Robinson, who has no credentials of any kind.
+That part doesn’t bother us.
+There are plenty of people who are geniuses who even dropped out of school.

-So, he has thousands of people doing his diet that has no basis in science, no testing and only goes off his hunch that he may be on to something since our ancestors ate infrequently during times of hardship.
+So, he has thousands of people doing his diet that has no basis in science, no testing, and only goes off his hunch that he may be on to something since our ancestors ate during times of hardship.

-You see, the thing he has to realize is that, if our ancestors had food, they ate.
-It was only during the really lean times when they would be forced to not eat for a few days at a time until they found more food.
+You see, the thing he has to realize is that, if our ancestors had food, they ate it.
+It was only during the lean times when they would be forced to go without food for a few days at a time until they found more food.

-This wasn’t their preferred diet, it was during hard times, not good times, not times of plenty, but in times of near starvation.
+This wasn’t their preferred diet; it was during hard times, not good times, not times of plenty, but times of near starvation.

-The difference is, he wants you to eat like this all the time because that’s also how a snake eats.
+The difference is that he wants you to eat like this all the time because that’s also how a snake eats.

 What Is The Difference Between The Snake Diet And Keto?

 The difference is huge, and we don’t recommend either one.
-The keto diet generally see’s 85% of the participants regain all their weight and more within a 4-year period and more than 50% regain it and then some within 1 year of stopping the diet.
+The keto diet generally sees 85% of the participants regain all their weight and more within 4 years and more than 50% regain it and then some within 1 year of stopping the diet.

 Why do they stop the diet you might ask?

 Good question, because it is completely unsustainable for the long term.
-It can cause nutrient deficiencies, lowered immune systems, constipation and contrary to popular belief it can actually raise the chances of adult-onset diabetes both while on the diet and after coming off of it.
+It can cause nutrient deficiencies, lowered immune systems, constipation, and, contrary to popular belief, it can raise the chances of adult-onset diabetes both while on the diet and after coming off of it.

-One of the things that people, and many scientists don’t take into account is that the keto diet or any truly low carb diet alter the gut bacteria (the microbiome) that are so unbelievably important.
+One of the things that people and many scientists don’t take into account is that the keto diet or any truly low-carb diet alters the gut bacteria (the microbiome) that are so unbelievably important.

-Most people don’t stop to think that you have around 30 trillion cells in your body, but about 40 trillion bacteria and other entities.
-You are mostly alien.
+Most people don’t stop to think that you have around 30 trillion cells in your body and about 40 trillion bacteria and other entities.
+You are mostly aliens.

 If you alter them, make them sick, starve them, feed them bad foods, they act up.
-Many of the times people think they are sick is really just their microbiome being sick, not they themselves.
+Many of the times, people think they are sick, it is just their microbiome being sick, not themselves.

-These strange diets alter the microbiome and then when you go back to a regular diet it takes them time to rebuild or adjust – if they can at all, if no permanent damage has been done that is.
+These strange diets alter the microbiome and then when you go back to a regular diet, it takes them time to rebuild or adjust.

-You really should take this into consideration before going off on some wild diet that your body and microbiome will freak out over.
-There is a much better way which we will discuss at some point in the future.
+You really should consider this before going off on some wild diet that your body and microbiome will freak out over.
+There is a much better way, which we will discuss at some point in the future.

 What Is The Difference Between The Snake Diet And OMAD?

-With OMAD (One Meal A Day) you do just as advertised, you consume one huge meal per day.
+With OMAD (One Meal A Day), you do just as advertised, you consume one huge meal per day.
 You skyrocket your insulin, likely leading to insulin resistance and the possibility of adult-onset diabetes or at least hyperinsulinemia.
-Either way, not good.
+In either case, it’s not good.

-OMAD is a form of shorty cyclic intermittent fasting whereby you eat just once per day in a one to two hour window, with the one hour window being preferable.
+OMAD is a form of short-cycle intermittent fasting whereby you eat just once per day in a one-to-two-hour window, with the one-hour window being preferable.

-There are numerous problems with this type of an eating regime that we will cover in the appropriate section below.
-Just suffice in saying that it may be the most destructive diet that we are aware of, and we know most if not all the popular ones in North America.
+There are numerous problems with this type of eating regime that we will cover in the appropriate section below.
+Just suffice it to say that it may be the most destructive diet that we are aware of, and we know most, if not all, the popular ones in North America.

 How Much Weight Can You Lose On The Snake Diet?

-The weight loss can be considerable, but so can it be to the cost to your health.
+The weight loss can be considerable, but so can it be at the cost to your health.

-What we’d really like to say is who cares how much weight you can lose on this diet, the health consequences are potentially too great.
+What we’d like to say is, who cares how much weight you can lose on this diet?
+The health consequences are potentially too great.

 It’s quite possible to lose a legitimate 3 to 4 pounds per week on it.
 The reason is that one pound of fat equals 3,500 calories.

-Let’s say that you normally would eat 2,500 calories per day, and you only have 3 meals for the week at 2,000 calories each you would have a caloric deficit of 11,500 calories divided by 3,500 = 3.285 pounds lost just by diet alone.
+Let’s say that you normally eat 2,500 calories per day, and you only have 3 meals for the week at 2,000 calories each.
+You would have a caloric deficit of 11,500 calories divided by 3,500 = 3.285 pounds lost just by diet alone.

-Then, if you were exercising you could potentially lose even more.
-However, you may find it incredibly difficult to exercise with any level of intensity when you are going without any food for several days at a time.
+Then, if you were exercising, you could potentially lose even more.
+However, you may find it incredibly difficult to exercise with any level of intensity when you are going without food for several days at a time.

 Is The Snake Diet Healthy And Safe?

-With this diet there are so many reasons why that we could literally write a book on just that topic alone.
-In leu of this here are just a few.
+With this diet, there are so many reasons why we could write a book on just that topic alone.
+Here are just a few.

 A).
 There is virtually no way you’re going to get all the nutrients you need on this diet.
-There are many nutrients that have half lives (the amount of time they stay in the body in an active state) shorter than the fasting duration.
+Many nutrients have half-lives (the amount of time they stay in the body in an active state) shorter than the fasting duration.